*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 The plastic covering of a dry erase marker is made of plastic which does not decompose well.
 So dry erase markers are possibly harmful to the environment as well.

-If you are concerned about this point of view, you can purchase PIlot V Board Master refillable dry erase markers by clicking here.
+If you are concerned about this point of view, you can purchase PIlot V Board Master refillable dry erase markers as well.

 Are Dry Erase Markers Safe For Kids?